Investigation Guide

 • Any timeline clue tied to the location

 If you still only have the name, start with our guide on finding someone with just a name, then come back once a likely city starts to emerge.
+Once a city is confirmed, our guide on finding someone by first and last name covers how to use the full name more effectively alongside location.

 When public records help most